Hannes-Soosaar/wellness-app/README.md

 All goals need to have a deadline, that the user must choose.
 Only one goal can be the focus as working on any of the goals as will have an effect on all other attributes.

+The goal is calculated as StartValue - targetValue / daysToEnd this will be used to calculate if you are on track or not The goal progress is form 0 to 100. calculated  CurrentValue/TargetValue.

 ## Activity page